cdapio/cdap/cdap-docs/developer-guide/source/user-interface.rst

 ................
 From within the `Store`_ pane you can access the Dataset Explorer, which allows for SQL-like queries of the datasets' underlying Hive tables.
-Details on the requirements for formulating and performing these queries can be found in the Developer Guide :ref:`data-explore`.
+Details on the requirements for formulating and performing these queries can be found in the Developer Guide :ref:`data-exploration`.

 Using the information supplied for each Hive table (schema, keys, properties) you can generate a SQL-like query and then execute it.